Command-line interface#

 Configure an existing project#

-If you want to deploy an existing project run the init command with the --from-existing flag:
+If you want to deploy an existing project, run the init command with the --from-existing flag to download this one:

 ploomber-cloud init --from-existing